Category: Tips

 Create a flexible, dynamic work environment:

 a better work-life balance is one of the key career objectives of US workers, according to a study by Jobseeker.com.
-Encouraging flexible working practices can reduce presenteesim and the pressure of employees feeling they need to be seen at work, which can reduce the stigma associated with taking PTO.
+Encouraging flexible working practices can reduce presenteeism and the pressure on employees to feel they need to be seen at work, which can reduce the stigma associated with taking PTO.

 Manage workloads and coverage: